Giving New Life

 The transition from high school to college wasn’t always easy, but she credits the RiSE (Residents in Science and Engineering) Living-Learning Community with connecting her to students with similar aspirations who became her closest friends.

-Now Brisbane is thriving as a National Academy Engineering Grand Challenge Scholar, which she considers one of her primary undergraduate accomplishments: “My focus is engineering better medicines.
+Now Brisbane is thriving as a National Academy Engineering Grand Challenges Scholar, which she considers one of her primary undergraduate accomplishments: “My focus is engineering better medicines.
 I’ve completed four out of the five components, and right now I’m primarily working on research.”

 Brisbane’s passion for research ignited the summer before her freshman year officially began.
 She was on campus for the FIRE program, which is aimed at giving underrepresented engineering and science students a head start on math, research and campus life.